ATARI VCS/2600 Unreleased/Prototype Games and Hardware

 Different box artwork (picture #2) was initially shown in early catalogs.
 Atari programmer Jim Huether was actually the artist's model for the released version (picture #2).

-This early catalog screen depiction (picture #1) shows both the Zorlon cannon and the Neutral Zone (referred to as the "rainbow ion zone" in the first Atari Age magazine) as being comprised of multi-colored horizontal lines.
-At certain points in the released version, the Zorlon cannon has a similar appearance, except that it is pink in color (picture #2).
+This early catalog screen depiction (picture #1) shows both the Zorlon cannon and the Neutral Zone (referred to as the "rainbow ion zone" in the first Atari Age) as being comprised of multi-colored horizontal lines, whereas the game uses actual programming code (picture #2) At certain points in the released version, the Zorlon cannon has a similar appearance, except that it is pink in color (picture #3).

 Catalog description: “Jaws bit and flight ambitiously in the ocean.
 Time is limited and points will be given when the jaws clear up surroundings, do not miss the bombs.
 Two players can play this game alternatively.”

 Announced at the 1983 CES.
-The screenshot (picture #1) is most likely a mock-up, since it shows 5 balloons falling at once (on rack 2!).
-2 different box artwork were shown - one showing the title as one word (and with Pac-Man) and the other showing the name hyphenated (and w/o Pac-Man).
+2 different box artwork were shown - one showing the title as one word (and with Pac-Man, picture #1) and the other showing the name hyphenated (and w/o Pac-Man, pictures #2 and #3).
 Description: "Fast Reflexes and dexterity are needed to unicycle back and forth to catch falling balloons on your head.
 If you miss one - Quick! - kick it back up and try again.
 Challenge Racks, too!"
+The early screenshot rendering (picture #4) is similar to a prototype that was found in 2019 (picture #5) but clearly a mock-up since it shows 5 balloons falling at once (on rack 2!).
+The prototype lacks the green side borders but is very playable, and even includes Pac-Man and the monsters from the arcade version.
+Another catalog photo (picture #6) shows an actual screenshot of an Intellivision version.

 MADDEN FOOTBALL / MADDENESS

 This actual screenshot (picture #1) appeared in some 1983 CBS literature.
-A prototype version was found in 2004 that is very close to complete (picture #2).
+A prototype version was found by Scott Stilphen in 2004 that is very close to complete (picture #2).
 The game was eventually released by Telegames under the name Universal Chaos, with slightly altered graphics (picture #3).

 These screenshots (pictures #1 and #2) appeared in some 1983 CBS literature.
-2 prototype versions were found (pictures #3 and #4) in 2004, but neither are 100% complete.
-A box (picture #5) was shown in magazine advertisements, which differed from a promo box (picture #6) that appeared in an interview with Robert Hunter of CBS in the July 1983 issue of Video Games magazine (page 26).
+2 prototype versions were found (pictures #3 and #4) by Scott Stilphen in 2004, but neither are 100% complete.
+A box (picture #5) was shown in magazine advertisements, which differed from a promo box (picture #6) that appeared in an interview with Robert Hunter of CBS in the July 1983 issue of Video Games (page 26).
+The November 1983 issue of The Video Game Update mentions the game was delayed until the 1st quarter of 1984 because CBS wanted other versions (5200, Intellivision, Colecovision) to be released at the same time.
 For more information, check out this article.

 COLECOVISION EXPANSION MODULE #1